Electronic Handheld Games

 wireless link and the wonder witch development kit.

-The latest 32bit handheld gameboy looks set to take over the world yet again.
+The latest 32bit handheld Gameboy looks set to take over the world yet again.

 Nice size screen, loads of buttons, but best of all loads of SNES titles